Boot Camp Day Three

 Tip: A MP3 player loaded with favourite songs of varying tempo is a great tool for training.

 Tip: Don’t pack your MP3 player for trekking, as you need to listen for animals approaching so you can move out of their way.

 Tip: Buying a quality treadmill has been one of our best family purchases.

 Using a home treadmill regularly is a great first step to fitness for someone over fifty.
 It will feature in our 2015 Everest Base Camp Trek training.
 Our treadmill has a great position under the air conditioner with a 180 ° view of the ever changing Melbourne sky.
 Music keeps me going when I exercise.
 I could stay on the treadmill all day with a never-ending supply.

 Usually I have a plan before I start; to walk, jog or do some incline walking or all three.
-Personal trainer Sam and I had agreed at least an hour session and stretches for today.
+The Trainer and I had agreed at least an hour session and stretches for today.
 I decided to concentrate on incline walking before a quick jog, knowing we have a long bike ride tomorrow.
 With one-kilo hand weights I started on a 2.5 step incline at 4.5 km per hour.
 Staying on the same incline I jogged at 6.4 kilometres per hour for ten minutes.
 Then at the twenty-minute mark it started.
 Twisting by the Pool.
 I lowered the belt and raised the speed to 6.6, probably not wise given I haven’t jogged for a while.
 The songs kept coming and I sped up.
 Fortunately country songs played next and I switched to six-step incline walk – great pre-training for more serious hills and steps in weeks to come.